-During the last fifteen years several area agencies including Bryan's CDS Department, have worked to more accurately address homeless needs locally.
-The city's CDBG funds are available, through an annual application process, to meet local health and human service needs, including those addressing homelessness.
-Additionally, the City coordinates with Twin City Mission and Project Unity support of and applications for ESG and HOPWA funds (respectively) to meet homeless needs locally.
+Over approximately fifteen years, several area agencies including Bryan's CDS Department, have worked to more accurately address homeless needs.
+The city's CDBG funds are available, through an annual application process, to meet health and human service needs, including those addressing homelessness.
+Additionally, the City coordinates with Twin City Mission and Project Unity in support of applications for ESG and HOPWA funds to meet homeless needs locally.
 The City is also a member of the Brazos Valley Coalition for the Homeless (BVCH).

-Initial efforts to prepare a Homeless Gaps Analysis took place in 2001.
-A working session conducted by BVCH assembled various agencies serving the homeless and directed them through a preliminary data gathering process to update the statistics used in the gaps analysis process.
-Based on the results of the gaps analysis update and utilizing assistance from Enterprise Foundation, homeless priorities and gaps were updated.
-Afterwards, an additional workshop was held to strengthen and streamline the Continuum of Care system using feedback from HUD on the 2000 Continuum of Care application.
+In 2001, initial efforts on a Homeless Gap Analysis took place between BVCH and its member agencies serving the area homeless.
+Through a data gathering process, statistics were used to help identify service "gaps".
+Based on the results and with assistance from Enterprise Foundation, homeless priorities were updated.
+Afterwards a workshop was held to strengthen and streamline the Continuum of Care (CoC) system using feedback from HUD on the 2000 CoC application.

-Since then, BVCH has conducted regular homeless surveys to gather information on needs with which to do regular gaps analysis updates.
-In 2005, BVCH performed their first "Point-in-Time Only" count.
+Subsequently, BVCH has conducted regular homeless surveys to gather information on needs with which to do gap analysis updates.
+In 2005, BVCH performed their first "Point-in-Time" count.
 During development of the 2015-19 CP, the City solicited information from local agencies at two city sponsored workshops to ascertain needs for persons at risk of homelessness.
 Agencies were asked multiple questions related to homeless needs.
 The most underserved groups, as reported by providers, were the low-income, mentally disabled and homeless.
 Agencies reported housing as the highest rated primary need, transportation as the highest personal need, mental health care as the most pressing health care need, and drug/alcohol abuse assistance as the top family need.
 Several of these also tend to be indicative of a risk of homelessness.

-In fact, the 2015 Point-in-Time Count supports the agency workshop results.
-Of the 78 surveys completed during the 2015 homeless survey, mental health care was the highest rated service reported needed among the unsheltered and transportation was the second highest reported unmet need.
-In-person consultation with Project Unity representatives listed temporary shelter (emergency and transitional) for special populations as the second most pressing need.
-In particular, they listed the need for alternative shelter options (as opposed to the local shelter) for victims of domestic abuse.
+The 2017 Point-in-Time Count continued to reflect some of the agency workshop results.
+Of the 76 surveys completed during the 2017 homeless survey, unemployment (i.e. low-income) was the highest rated reason for homelessness among both the sheltered and unsheltered homeless.
+Mental illness and physical illness was the second and third (respectively) highest rated reported reason for homelessness among the unsheltered and substance abuse was the second most cited reason for homelessness among the sheltered homeless persons.

-The most recent count was done on January 22, 2016.
-In the 2016 count, 141 homeless were identified (sheltered and unsheltered) with 15 unsheltered.
-As compared to past years, an increase in homeless families was seen.
-Veterans represented 3% of the homeless population and all were sheltered.
-Twenty percent of homeless households included children, and 3 of those children, and the household represent, were unsheltered.
-Of homeless households with at least one adult and child, (sheltered and unsheltered) 70% were Black and 30% White.
-Of homeless (sheltered and unsheltered) households without children 64% were White, 34% were Black, and 2% were Asian.
+The most recent count was done on January 26, 2017.
+In the 2017 count, 76 homeless were identified (sheltered and unsheltered) with 13 adults and no children unsheltered.
+This represents an approximate 25% decrease of identified sheltered and unsheltered homeless persons from 2016 to 2017.
+Veterans represented 1.3% of the homeless population and all were sheltered.
+Eight children were identified in the count, all sheltered.
+Of the total homeless count for both sheltered and unsheltered, 74% were male and 26% female.
+Of homeless households with at least one adult and child, (all were sheltered) 85% were Black, 11% White and 4% American Indian / Alaskan Native.
+Nineteen percent reported being Hispanic.
+Of homeless (sheltered and unsheltered) households without children, 54% were Black, 42% were White and 4% were Asian.
+Four percent reported being Hispanic.